SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 * In January, the maintainer of Moq [blogged about a tool they'd be building called SponsorLink](https://www.cazzulino.com/sponsorlink.html), specifically saying they're "trying something new-ish".
 This tool collects GitHub e-mail addresses and hashes them, and appears to attempt to ask for sponsorship within the IDE if a user isn't already sponsoring.
 * In April, [it was pointed out via a GitHub comment](https://github.com/devlooped/SponsorLink/issues/10) that this might not be a great approach from a privacy & GDPR perspective.
 At the time, the author dismissed that concern because they believed the hashing of the e-mails meant there wasn't a privacy violation.
 This is incorrect but I understand how someone could mistakenly come to that conclusion.
 * This month, the author [implemented that tooling in a release](https://github.com/moq/moq/releases/tag/v4.20.0), and a lot of folks were (understandably) caught off guard when they made the update.
 Some had the package flagged for security issues because it contained a new dependency that was making network calls.
 Some had their builds negatively impacted (such as those who enabled warnings as errors, etc.)
-* As will likely not be surprising, people became pretty irate -- working to rip Moq out of their setups (or at least saying they would), warning other projects that use the library, calling it malware, bashing the library, etc.
+* As will likely not be surprising, people became pretty quickly irate -- working to rip Moq out of their setups (or at least saying they would), warning other projects that use the library, calling it malware, bashing the library, etc.
 * Roughly a day later, [the change was reverted](https://github.com/moq/moq/releases/tag/v4.20.2).
 Though, it sounds like there are still plans to continue with it.

 ## My Take